 5.4 Transfer of players between teams is permitted – See “7.
 Transfer Of Players”

-5.5 Where a player is found to have played for another team, 3point deduction or a £10 fine will be incurred by either the player or the team as determined by the committee (over and above the guest rule) (penalties 5.5)
+5.5 Where a player is found to have played for another team, a 3-point deduction or a £10 fine will be incurred by either the player or the team as determined by the committee (over and above the guest rule) (penalties 5.5)

 6 Guesting Players

-6.1 Div 3 – 2 or 1 player() can guest up to another team in div 2 or 1 and can play a maximum of 3 matches or part thereof within one season for the same team only
+6.1 Div 3 – 2 or 1 player(s) can guest up to another team in div 2 or 1 and can play a maximum of 3 matches or part thereof within one season for the same team only

 Div 2 - 1 player can guest up to another team in div 1 and can play a maximum of 3 matches or part thereof within one season for the same team only.

-Div 1 - 1 player can guest up to another team but only during prem v prem games and can play a maximum of 3 matches or part thereof within one season for the same team only.
+Div 1 - 1 player can guest up to a prem team but only during prem v prem games and can play a maximum of 3 matches or part thereof within one season for the same team only.

 If a player guests up please indicate this player clearly by writing a “G” next to their name on the card.

 6.2 A team can only guest a maximum of 2 players in any one season e.g., 3 games with 1 player and 3 games with 2nd player.
-Teams must inform the div rep by Monday at 5pm at the latest if they will be using a guest player.
+Teams must inform the league (dananetball@gmail.com) by Monday at 5pm at the latest if they will be using a guest player.
 Penalties apply for late registration (Penalties 6.2)

 7. Transfer of Players

-7.1 Players may transfer from one team to another if the following applies:
+7.1 Players may transfer from one team to another.
+Please be aware of the following:

 All transfer requests are at the discretion of the committee.
+A transfer request from must be submitted.

-The transfer is not likely to be approved near the start or end of season.
+The transfer is not likely to be approved near the start or end of the season.

-Both teams are aware of the player transfer request prior to the submission of the transfer form.
+Both teams must be aware of the player transfer request prior to the submission of the transfer form.

-The transfer is requested with a two-match delay.
+The transfer is requested with a two-match delay (meaning the player must not play in the DANA league for 2 games prior to transferring to the new team).

 COMPETITION